jeteokeeffe/flatpak-sync/README.md

 pip install --user flatpak-sync
 ```

-## Basic Usage
+## Usage

-After you've installed flatpak on your distro
+### First Step

-1. Install your flatpak applications, set some permissions
+Install some flatpak applications, change some permissions.
+When you're happy, run the following command to generate a configuration file.
-2. Generate a flatpak sync configuration file
+`flatpak-sync generate -v`

-`flatpak-sync generate`
+### Now Sync

 Okay, you have to setup a new computer.
 After installing your distro, take your configuration file and just run flatpak-sync

-1. Add your flatpak sync configuration file to your desktop
+1. Add your flatpak sync configuration file to your desktop ( `$HOME/.config/flatpak-sync/flatpak.json` )
-2. Run `flatpak-sync run`
+2. Run `flatpak-sync run -v`
 3. Done!
+Flatpak Repositories are setup, applications are installed and permissions are set.

 ## Commands

-Add an Application to your configuration file
+Add an Application to your configuration file.
+This also copies user permissions.
 ```
 flatpak-sync add <repo> <app-id>
 flatpak-sync add flathub com.spotify.Client
 ```

-Remove an Application
+Remove an Application from syncing.
 ```
 flatpak-sync remove <repo> <app-id>
 flatpak-sync remove flathub com.spotify.Client
 ```

-Create a list of existing flatpak applications and permissions
+Create a configuration file of existing flatpak repositories, applications and permissions.
 ```
 flatpak-sync generate
 ```